Britteco

 Long-Term Stability

-Minimal shrinkage, strong chemical resistance, and a design life of at least 150 years in suitable dry underground conditions.
+Designed for long-term underground stability with minimal shrinkage, strong chemical resistance, and a design life of at least 150 years in suitable dry underground conditions.

 RG22 Industrial Hardfoam — Technical Specifications